Community Events Guidebook

 $10/hr Residents $20/hr Non-residents

 A Community Event may require equipment that may or may not be available from the City.
 Sandwich boards (30” x 36”), barricades, and No Parking signs may be provided by the Streets and Utilities department for a fee.
 The fee will be determined by the time required for delivery, setup and pickup.
-A minimum of 3 hours will be charged for each staff member required for services, at a rate of $100/hr.
+A minimum of 3 hours may be charged for each staff member required for services, at a rate of $100/hr.

 If the mobile stage (Showmobile) is requested, an application for use is required (Word).

-Division of Police Services
+Dublin Police Department Services

 Police may provide security services, road closures, traffic direction, etc. Event organizers will normally be charged the following special duty rates for Police services: